talkable/talkable-docs/source/integration/magento/magento2.rst

 ~~~~~~~~~

 The Page URLs section allows you to change paths to the Standalone Share and Advocate Dashboard pages.
-The paths must match placements you have configured in Talkable for this campaign type.
+The paths must match the placements you have configured in Talkable for this campaign type.
 Default values correspond to default placements in Talkable.

    .. image:: /_static/img/magento2/configure5.jpg